Hungry Happenings

 I hope you take the time this holiday season to gather your family together to make some of these cute Christmas treats.
 I know you will love these holiday sweets as much as I do.

-If you haven't made a cakesicle yet, they are similar to a cake ball only they are made in a popsicle mold and in this case, the design is already created for you, all you have to do is paint in the colorful decorations.
+If you haven't made a cakesicle yet, they are similar to a cake ball only they are made in a popsicle mold, and in this case, the design is already created for you, all you have to do is paint in the colorful decorations.

-You can use the cake mix recipe on the box or you can doctor it up a bit.
+You can make a homemade cake or use a cake mix.
+I use a mix but I doctor it up a bit.
 I like to reduce the amount of oil when I'm using the cake to create cake balls or cake pops so my filling has the perfect texture.

-According to the instructions on the Duncan Hines Classic White Cake Mix box, you can swap out all of the vegetable oil with Greek Yogurt.
 I like to use sour cream and I add a bit of instant white chocolate pudding mix to make the cake a bit more dense which is ideal for making cake ball filling.

 To make the cake ball filling I stir in some Duncan Hines® Whipped Fluffy White Frosting.
 I start with ¼ cup of the frosting then add more until the cake comes together in a smooth ball.
 If you like a lot of frosting in your cake ball filling, go ahead and add the entire tub.